-Here, thousands of fluorescently labelled probes for different copy number variations are immobilised on the glass slide.
+Here, thousands of fluorescently labeled probes for different copy number variations are immobilized on the glass slide.

-The labelled probes are attached on the glass or silicon surface, each probe represents a single DNA sequence to be screened.
+The labeled probes are attached to the glass or silicon surface, each probe represents a single DNA sequence to be screened.

 Once the DNA sample is applied on the surface of the glass slide to hybridize with the probes if any copy number variation is present, the specific oligo probe binds to DNA and emits more fluorescent.

 The signal from the microarray slides is recorded by the detector for analysis of results.